massimoaria/bibliometrix/README.md

 bibliometrix
 ====================================

-## An R Tool for quantitative research in scientometrics and bibliometrics.
+## An R-tool for comprehensive science mapping analysis.

 **bibliometrix** package provides a set of tools for quantitative research in bibliometrics and scientometrics.